How to Protect Nevers Furniture

 - Periodic Dusting: Clean with a slightly damp cloth, using another soft cloth to dry.
 Always wipe in the direction of the wood grain.
 Oil, ammonia, and silicon products should never be used on wood furniture.

-- Regularly/Monthly Cleaning: Lightly soiled areas may be cleaned with Guardsman Wood Cleaner products, following the cleaner’s directions.
+- Regularly/Monthly Cleaning: Lightly soiled areas may be cleaned with Guardsman Wood Cleaner products (Amazon), following the cleaner’s directions.
 Surfaces should be cleaned with a soft cloth, wiping in same direction as the wood grain and dried with a soft cloth.
 Oil, ammonia, and silicon products should never be used on wood furniture.

 - Polishing Wood Furniture: We do not recommend the use of commercial wax or polish which may leave undesirable residues.
 If polishing is desired, use a polish that is silicone free such as Guardsman Wood Polish.
 Oil, ammonia and silicon products should never be used on wood furniture.